Titles and Roles

 Anita H. Corbett, PhD, is the Samuel C. Dobbs Professor in the Department of Biology at Emory University.
 She also serves as a PhD advisor in the MD/PhD Program in the Emory University School of Medicine.

 Dr. Corbett is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.
-She is a fellow of the American Society for Biochemistry and Molecular Biology.
+She is a fellow of the American Association for the Advancement of Science and the American Society for Biochemistry and Molecular Biology.

 Dr. Corbett received her PhD in Biochemistry from Vanderbilt University in Nashville, Tennessee.
 She completed her postdoctoral training at Harvard Medical School in Boston, Massachusetts.